spreadnroll/pok-mon-data-pipeline/README.md

 1. Clone the repository.
 2. Make sure you have Node.js installed (latest version) and its dependencies.
 You may also need C++ and Python development packages to get SQLite3 working properly.
 3. Install dependencies using `npm install` (if using Node.js).
+4. Run `npm run test` to check if data fetching works properly.
-4. Run `npm run start` or `node src/index.js` to fetch and store Pokémon data.
+5. Run `npm run start` or `node src/index.js` to fetch and store Pokémon data.
-5. Run `node src/typeRelationsInject.js` to create type relations table and store the data.
+6. Run `node src/typeRelationsInject.js` to create type relations table and store the data.
-6. To store data better and fix types errors associated to a list of pokémons before to try the next SQL queries read the "Fix_data_store.md" file then go back here.
+7. To improve data storage and fix type errors associated with certain Pokémons before running the next SQL queries, refer to the 'Fix_data_store.md' file.
-7. You are ready to test these queries.
+8. You are ready to test these queries (DB browser for SQLite recommended).

 ## SQL Queries